shahilprasad/shahilprasad/README.md

 ## Hi there, I'm Shahil 👋

-Driven by a passion for securing the digital world, I am a transitioning nurse leveraging my healthcare background into the dynamic realm of cloud and cybersecurity.

-With hands-on experience in full-stack development and currently pursuing a Bachelor of Information Technology (Networking and Cybersecurity Major), I bring a unique blend of precision, problem-solving, and technical acumen to the tech industry.
-My certifications whilst being an undergraduate demonstrate my commitment to continuous growth and learning.

-I'm adept at delivering customer-centric solutions, ensuring meticulous attention to detail and protocol, honed from my experience in healthcare.
-I'm eager to apply my adaptability and drive in the dynamic world of technology to build secure and innovative cloud solutions.
+Driven by a passion for technology and cybersecurity, I am a proactive professional with hands-on experience in full-stack development, networking, and cloud security solutions.
+My journey has been shaped by practical engagements, including a Network Engineer internship at Cisco and collaborative software projects, where I’ve honed my analytical thinking, technical expertise, and problem-solving skills.

+With a strong foundation in networking principles, I have contributed to designing and supporting enterprise-grade solutions.
+My experience also includes developing innovative features for student management systems, optimising processes, and delivering exceptional customer-focused outcomes.

+Eager to continue building, monitoring, and securing cutting-edge cloud, cyber security and AI solutions, I’m committed to leveraging my certifications and skills to make a tangible impact in the tech industry.

 ---

 - 🎉  Certificates I've completed:
+    - CompTIA Security+ (Plus)
+    - CCNA Cybersecurity
     - AZ-900: Azure Fundamental
     - AI-900: Azure AI Fundamentals
     - SC-900: Security, Compliance, and Identity Fundamentals